 - In the Net tab of the Hierarchy window, select a clock net.
 Clock nets have a clock icon next to them in the Net view. - 2.
-From the Region menu, choose Create LocalClock. - ProASICPLUS or ProASIC choose Spine - Axcelerator- Choose one of the following: RCLK Tile; RCLK Row; HCLK Tile; HCLK Column - 3.
+From the Region menu, choose Create LocalClock. - 3.
 Drag a rectangle from the top-left corner of the new local clock region to its bottom-right corner.
 As you drag out the region, the rectangle snaps to the spine, tile, row or column based on the type of local clock you chose and a tooltip appears in its lower-right corner, showing how much logic, RAM blocks, and I/Os are in the region.